 Sales of pharmaceutical products depend significantly on the availability of third-party coverage and reimbursement.
 Third-party payors include government health administrative authorities, managed care providers, private health insurers and other organizations.
-Although we currently believe that third-party payors will provide coverage and reimbursement for our product candidates, if approved, these third-party payors are increasingly challenging the price and examining the cost-effectiveness of medical products and services.
+Third-party payors are increasingly challenging the price and examining the cost-effectiveness of medical products and services.
 In addition, significant uncertainty exists as to the reimbursement status of newly approved healthcare products.
 We may need to conduct expensive clinical studies to demonstrate the comparative cost-effectiveness of our products.
 The product candidates that we develop may not be considered cost-effective.
 It is time consuming and expensive for us to seek coverage and reimbursement from third-party payors.
 Moreover, a payor's decision to provide coverage for a drug product does not imply that an adequate reimbursement rate will be approved.
 Reimbursement may not be available or sufficient to allow us to sell our products on a competitive and profitable basis.